 Oak processionary moth has caterpillars that are covered in irritant (urticating) hairs that can pose a health risk to humans and animals.
-The moth is not native to the UK but has become established in London and some surrounding areas since it was first found in south west London in 2005.
+The moth is not native to Britain but has become established in London and some surrounding areas since it was first found in south west London in 2005.
 If the caterpillars are found outside of the 'core zone' in London it should be reported via TreeAlert

 By late spring to early summer the caterpillars become larger (20-25 mm) and are dark in colour covered with many white hairs.
 At this stage they become easily recognised as they have the distinctive habit of moving around in nose to tail processions, which give the species its name.
 The caterpillars also construct white webbing nests on trucks and branches of oak trees.
 At this time the caterpillars spend much of the day in the nests leaving in processions to feed at dawn and dusk.

 When the nests and processions of caterpillars become visible it is at this stage that the irritant (urticating) hairs have developed which pose the potential of causing rashes and respiratory problems in humans and animals.